 A rotary is nothing more than a steam engine enclosed in a cab.
 Power from the steam engine is transmitted to a quartershaft which comes in from both sides with gears which turn the 10 or 12 inch shaft.
 The bullwheel is attached to the shaft out on the front end under the hood.
 The wheel has cutting blades.
 The rotary does not move by itself and required two steam pusher engines.
 There were often large rocks in avalanches, generally called slides by the railroad men, that could break blades in the bull wheel.
 Crew men had to get the rocks out by shoveling around them, prying them out or pulling them with a chain fastened to the rotary hood.
 The bullwheel could also freeze and was always kept turning slowly and the massive wheel was rimmed with steam jets under the hood.

-In 1899 White Pass ordered two steam rotaries from Cooke Locomotive Works in Patterson, New Jersey worked faithfully until 1962.
-Maintaining the water supply was a serious concern, especially for the rotary fleet and its three steam engines.
-There were water tanks at every section.
-The rotary and pusher engines could share water if necessary.
+In 1899 White Pass ordered two steam rotaries from Cooke Locomotive Works in Patterson, New Jersey.
+These two would continue to work faithfully until 1962.
+One serious concern for the rotary fleet and its three steam engines was maintaining the water supply.
+To address this water tanks were placed at every section, and the rotaries and pusher engines could share water if necessary.

 There were two snow sheds on The Hill.
 Fifteen-mile snow shed and Hannan shed at 17.1 mile.
 The sheds were strategically placed where snow continually sifted down from the steep hill about the tracks.
 There were three more in the narrow cuts at the summit — The American shed at 19.2, Boundary Shed at 20.5 straddled the border between Alaska and British Columbia, and The Canadian Shed at 21 mile post.